Is Angelina Jolie Getting Married To Rumored British Boyfriend? Plus, What Does Brad Pitt Think?

 As fans may recall, Angelina Jolie spent several months in London last year with Brad Pitt and her family as the actor tended to his filming responsibilities on the World War II film Allied with Marion Cotillard.

-While in London, Brad Pitt faced allegations of an on-set affair with Cotillard but ultimately, after Cotillard was blamed for Angelina Jolie’s divorce filing, the actress took to Instagram to deny the rumors regarding her alleged relationship with Pitt and insisted she was in a committed relationship with boyfriend Guillaume Canet.
+While in London, Brad Pitt faced allegations of an on-set affair with Cotillard, but ultimately, after Cotillard was blamed for Angelina Jolie’s divorce filing, the actress took to Instagram to deny the rumors regarding her alleged relationship with Pitt and insisted she was in a committed relationship with boyfriend Guillaume Canet.

 “This is going to be my first and only reaction to the whirlwind news that broke 24 hours ago and that I was swept up into,” Cotillard wrote in September of last year after Angelina Jolie filed documents to end her marriage.
 “Firstly, many years ago, I met the man of my life, father of our son and of the baby we are expecting.
 He is my love, my best friend, the only one that I need.
 Secondly to those who have indicated that I am devastated, I am very well thank you.”

 Angelina Jolie has not yet spoken out on the idea of an impending wedding, nor has she commented on the idea that her relationship with the potential mystery man began prior to her split from Pitt last September.